 Denver Metro Trailer Dealer

-The result of 2021’s increase in revenues, earnings, and backlog brought the revenues up to over 3M, the earnings up to 275,354, and now makes this the lowest multiple of the 4 trailer companies that I have represented in the past.
-This company is being offered at 540K which is less than 2X the 275K earnings which is a very low multiple for a trailer dealer especially one that is growing.
+The result of the latest 12 months revenues and earnings to 4 30 2022 brought the revenues up to 3.47M, the earnings up to 320K which now makes this the lowest multiple of the 4 trailer companies that I have represented in the past.
+This company is being offered at 560K which is now only 1.75 times the earnings plus inventory.
+This is a very low multiple for a trailer dealer that is growing.

 I also wanted to address a question that I get frequently: Isn’t the sales price actually going up instead of down with the rebuilding of the inventory?
-The answer is no. Inventory should be thought of as more valuable than cash being left in the business for the following reasons: You will own the trailers at their cost post-closing and the Seller will have paid the freight and the assembly for you.
-In addition, this allows you to finance the purchase of the inventory through a SBA bank loan or similar.
-When you sell a trailer, you will recover the cost of the trailer PLUS 25%, which is this dealer's standard mark up for new trailer sales.
+The answer is no. Inventory should be thought of as more valuable than cash being left in the business for the following reasons: The more variety of trailers you have in stock, the more trailers you will sell.
+You will own the trailers, post-closing, at their cost and the Seller will have paid the freight and the assembly for you.
+In addition, this allows you to finance the purchase of the inventory through an SBA bank loan or similar.
+When you sell a trailer, you will recover the cost of the trailer PLUS 25% profit, which is this dealer's standard markup for new trailer sales.
+In addition, you will recover the freight cost that the seller has already paid, which can be anywhere from 200 to over 2000 dollars per trailer.
 If the inventory levels were low, you would sell fewer trailers and make less money.
-Having a good selection of trailers in stock is key to increased sales and growing the company.
-Plus, upon the sale of the company in the future, you (the new owner) will be selling the inventory to a new buyer, just as we are.
-Jeff
+One reason the company is enjoying increased sales today is that the owner has done an excellent job of keeping a steady supply of new trailers on order.
+The owner has done a good job of anticipating future demand and ordering trailers 6 months in advance resulting in a great selection of trailers currently in stock which has been key to the increasing sales and record revenues.

 Today, the majority of new trailer sales are made from inventory on the lot.
-They have gone from virtually no available trailer inventory six months ago to over $300K in inventory that are currently available for sale on any given day.
-Except for custom trailer orders, which are a small part of the company's trailer sales, this has significantly negated the effect of the longer lead times and supply chain issues of the past year.
+Except for custom trailer orders, which are a small part of the company's trailer sales, this has significantly negated the impact of the long lead times and supply chain issues of the past year.
 The new owner will benefit significantly going forward by being able to just take over those full pipelines of future orders and sales.
-The business will also have an advantage over many other dealers who have not been able to maintain their inventory levels.

-The 2021 full year revenues were 3.04M dollars with 275K in properly adjusted earnings.
+The trailing 12 months to March 31st has 3.275M in revenue with 274K in earnings with very little add backs for the supply chain.
+The 2021 full-year revenues were 3.04M dollars with 243K in properly adjusted earnings.
 2020 revenue was 3M dollars with earnings of 236K.
 The Covid add back is footnoted in the “adjusted earnings spreadsheet”.
 Prior to Covid, the business consistently trended higher year-over-year because they enjoy a high percentage of recurring revenues from a large established customer base.
-At the new, lower sales price of 540K dollars, it is priced at less than 2 times earnings, plus the cost of inventory, which is currently estimated to be 300K in trailers and 187K in parts, accessories and steel.
+The sales price of 560K dollars is priced at a little over 2 times the earnings, plus the cost of inventory, which is currently estimated to be 365K in new trailers, 12.5K in used inventory, and 149K in parts, accessories, and steel.
 The actual amount of inventory will fluctuate daily as inventory is sold and new inventory arrives.

-The owner is past normal retirement age and wants to retire.
+The owner is retiring and is eager to transfer the reins to a new owner.
 Since the beginning of Covid, he has worked primarily from home.
 But his very competent staff has effectively managed the day-to-day affairs of the business in his absence.
+He works remotely from home most days.

 The buyer will also get 93,650 in current value of equipment, tools, furniture, computers, surveillance system, phone system, forklift, box truck, etc.

-This company has a 4.7 Star Rating on Google, with more than 100 reviews, which is excellent.
+This company has a 4.7 Star Rating on Google, with more than 150 reviews, which is excellent.
 It is rated A+ by the BBB.
 They are also a member of the "North America Trailer Dealers Association" (NATDA).
 They have a great website which is hosted by a company that specializes in serving trailer dealers.
-All of their trailer inventory is posted on the website.
-This fine company has an excellent reputation.
+The company has an excellent reputation in the marketplace which is very valuable to the new owner.

 Jeff C Eisnaugle